maxim-belyakov/list-vue3-express/README.md

 The backend of the application is built with Express.
 To run the backend:

 1. Navigate to the `backend` directory with `cd backend`
-2. Install the dependencies by running `npm install`
+2. Install the dependencies by running `yarn install`
-3. Start the server with `npm start`
+3. Start the server with `yarn start`
 4. The server will run on `http://localhost:3001`

 ## Dependencies